Tominous/InvadedSoup-1/README.md

 A replica of InvadedLand's soup core.

 # Note
-This plugin is FAR from complete.
+This plugin is NOT complete.
 Once it is done (and after I get MegaPvP's permission), I will release this plugin to the public.
 Until then, it remains open source and incomplete, until of course I finish it.

 # Features

+### Current Kits:
+  - PvP
+  - Potion
+  - Archer
+  - Switcher
+  - Urgal
+  - Sonic
+  - Viking
+  - Stomper
+  - Fisherman
+  - Kangaroo
+  - Ninja

+### Kits to add:
+  - Snowman
+  - Viper
+  - Thor

 ### Commands:
   - Soup: Get a list of the subcommands for the soup core.